sdjangam/Learning-various-classifiers-on-Iris-dataset/README.md

 One species, Iris Setosa, is "linearly separable" from the other two.
 This means that we can draw a line (or a hyperplane in higher-dimensional spaces) between Iris Setosa samples and samples corresponding to the other two species.

-Predicted Attribute: Different Species of Iris plant.
+Predicted Attribute: Differents Species of Iris plant.